BrennanBoss/BrennanBoss/README.md

 # Brennan Boss
 **`Ambitious Newcomer to Cybersecurity`**

-I'm a passionate cybersecurity professional with a unique blend of hands-on experience and academic credentials, including a Cybersecurity Certificate from Arizona State University and a BS in Global Security and Intelligence Studies from Embry-Riddle Aeronautical University.
+I'm a passionate professional with a unique blend of hands-on experience and academic credentials, including a Cybersecurity Certificate from Arizona State University and a BS in Global Security and Intelligence Studies from Embry-Riddle Aeronautical University.
 My projects are two-fold: to build experience with tools and improve my knowledge of cybersecurity principles.